joshglenn/react-native-wiki/Roadmap.md

     * We'll focus on rewriting packager internals and building updatable bundles so that in development mode only the changed files have to be sent to the device.
 * Better templates for creating new apps.
 Owner: [Martin Konicek](https://twitter.com/martinkonicek).
 ETA: March
     * Xcode, for example, lets you create a new app with stack or tab navigation via UI.
 It should be easy to do this in React Native too.
+    * This is now available, but has not yet been documented.
 * A new React Native tutorial.
-Owner: [Héctor Ramos](https://twitter.com/hectorramos?lang=en).
-ETA: April
+Owner: [Héctor Ramos](https://twitter.com/hectorramos).
+ETA: June
     * Currently there is a tutorial but it is doing double duty as reference material because it doesn't really read linearly.
 The idea of this new tutorial is to take you through building a reasonable sample app.

 Thanks to all the individuals and companies helping out with the projects on this roadmap!

-If you have suggestions for features that you think would be valuable on the roadmap, check out [Canny](https://react-native.canny.io/feature-requests/), where you can suggest new features and discuss existing proposals, or contact [lacker](https://twitter.com/lacker).
+If you have suggestions for features that you think would be valuable on the roadmap, check out [Canny](https://react-native.canny.io/feature-requests/), where you can suggest new features and discuss existing proposals, or contact [hectorramos](https://twitter.com/hectorramos).